foxglove/terraform-examples/primary-site/azure/README.md

 You should now be able to run `terraform plan` and `terraform apply`.

+## Storage Configuration

+The template supports two modes for storage configuration:

+### Default Mode (Create New Storage)
+By default, the template creates a new storage account with `inbox` and `lake` containers.
+Set `use_existing_storage = false` (default) and configure:
+- `storage_account_name`: Name for the new storage account
+- `deleted_blob_retention_days`: Retention policy for blobs
+- `deleted_container_retention_days`: Retention policy for containers

+### Existing Storage Mode
+To use pre-existing storage account and containers, set `use_existing_storage = true` and provide:
+- `existing_storage_account_name`: Name of existing storage account
+- `existing_storage_account_resource_id`: Full resource ID of existing storage account
+- `existing_inbox_storage_container_name`: Name of existing inbox container
+- `existing_lake_storage_container_name`: Name of existing lake container

+When using existing storage, the storage module is skipped entirely, and the template will only configure EventGrid and IAM permissions for the existing resources.

 ## Modules

 - `iam`: creates an Active Directory application and a service principal with credentials that